Slalom Starting Speeds and Line Lengths:

 Refunds: Should any athlete qualify for the Masters at a Qualifying Series event, refunds will only be granted from future MQS events if the athlete notifies the upcoming qualifying event tournament director no later than 5 pm on the Monday prior to the MQS event.
 Refunds will not be granted after this time.
 Contact Lelani Travers at email@example.com by deadline for cancellation and refunds for MQS event #2.

-Seeding from Masters MQS Events into the 2023 Masters Water Ski & Wakeboard Tournament: The defending 2022 Junior Masters and Masters Champions will ski top seed in each discipline.
-The 2022 IWSF Junior World Champions will ski second to last.
-All other skiers will be seeded into the 2023 Masters based on the 2022 Masters Qualifying Series Ranking List.
+Seeding from Masters MQS Events into the 2024 Masters Water Ski & Wakeboard Tournament: The defending 2023 Junior Masters and Masters Champions will ski top seed in each discipline.
+The 2023 World Water Ski Champions will be seeded second to last for the Masters.
+All other Junior and Masters skiers will be seeded into the 2024 Masters based on the 2023 Masters Qualifying Series Ranking List.